masolimano/maneage/README-hacking.md

 `reproduce/config/pipeline/*.mk`.
 These Makefiles don't actually have any rules, they just have values for various free parameters throughout the analysis/processing.
 Open a few of them to see for yourself.
-These Makefiles must only contain raw Make variables (pipeline configurations).
+These Makefiles must only contain raw Make variables (project configurations).
 By "raw" we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
 This is because we don't want to assume any order in reading them.
 It is also very important to *not* define any rule, or other Make construct, in these configuration-Makefiles.

 This enables you to set these configure-Makefiles as a prerequisite to any